Quiz

 In the good old days when I was serving my articleship in London with a respected mid-tier Accounting Firm, in addition to the Principal under whom we did our training, my employer also had another program where a senior manager or Partner was also appointed as their mentor.

-I thought it was a normal practice until I worked for a firm where they were the best paymasters in the industry and recruited amazing talent but had one of the highest attrition rates too and part of our mandate as senior managers was to reduce the attrition rate.
+I thought it was a normal practice.
+That was until I worked for a firm where they were the best paymasters in the industry and recruited amazing talent.
+Yet they had one of the highest attrition rates.
+Part of our mandate as senior managers was to reduce the attrition rate.

-For sure they had a buddy system for new employees for their first 6 months of employment but most times the buddy and the employee hardly met and there was no accountability.
+For sure they had a buddy system for new employees for their first 6 months of employment.
+Most times the buddy and the employee hardly met and there was no accountability.

 What a contrast to my experience and his!
-In fact my Mentor showed me how to handle tricky situations at work and my Principal’s final guidance before I left the firm and embarked on my professional journey was to always find a good mentor even in an unofficial capacity.
+In fact, my Mentor showed me how to handle tricky situations at work.
+My Principal’s final guidance before I left the firm and embarked on my professional journey was to always find a good mentor even in an unofficial capacity.

 Steven Spielberg quote on mentoring